 - 80% of the normal weekly payment thereafter.

 There may be changes to the step down rate in certain circumstances.

 Note that injuries incurred prior to 1 July 2001 are subject to different rates.

-The Workers Rehabilitation and Compensation Act 1988 includes a 'safety net' provision which ensures that, in most instances, an injured worker will not receive less than 70% of the 'basic salary'.
-As at 1 January 2017, this equated to $599.08 (70% of $855.83).
-This amount is adjusted with effect from 1 January of each calendar year, with the Minister publishing a notice in the Tasmanian Government Gazette outlining any new amount.
-This notice is generally, but not always, published before the start of the new calendar year.
+Workers Rehabilitation and Compensation Act 1988 includes a 'safety net' provision which ensures that, in most instances, an injured worker will not receive less than 70% of the 'basic salary'.
+The basic salary is adjusted with effect from 1 January of each calendar year and is published on the

 Recovery of weekly income replacement payments

 Weekly income replacement payments are made by the employer on a 'without prejudice' basis, ie they are not an admission of liability.
 However, even if a claim is later successfully disputed by the employer, these payments are not recoverable from the worker unless:

 - the claim is fraudulent;

 - the worker obstructs or delays determination of the claim, and the Workers Rehabilitation and Compensation Tribunal later finds that there is no liability to pay the claim; or

 - the injury results from serious or wilful misconduct by the worker, or is intentionally self-inflicted.